viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 level after correction for multiple testing and that have an estimated fold change larger than 4 (log2 (4) = 2) and plot them in red color.

-Anything noteworthy about the patterns in the plot?
+:open_mouth: Anything noteworthy about the patterns in the plot?

 Other type of popular types of plots for genome-wide expression pattern is to create heatmaps for sets of genes.
 If you run the script